-- 1. in an individual's privately-owned or leased motor vehicle when the vehicle is locked (if unattended) and the handgun is secured in a location within the vehicle that is not visible from outside the vehicle; or, - 2. in the on-campus residential unit of the individual who is at least 21 years of age, who approved storage device.
+- 1. in an individual's privately-owned or leased motor vehicle when the vehicle is locked (if unattended) and the handgun is secured in a location within the vehicle that is not visible from outside the vehicle; or, - 2. in the on-campus residential unit of the individual who is at least 21 years of age, or who is 18 years of age and in possession of a valid provisional license issued pursuant to K.S.A.
+75-7co3 who approved storage device.
 Handgun storage by any other means than specifically permitted in this policy is prohibited.